Steve-Mcl/node-red-contrib-image-tools/README.md

 KNOWN ISSUES
 ------------
-Clicking the preview image in IE doesnt dismiss it (works in chrome)
+Clicking the preview image in IE doesn't dismiss it (works in chrome)